![]() |

 An arm on which there are one or more points-of-contact.

 The positional relationship between (a) a contact-arm’s owner’s centre-line and (b) each point-of-contact that is on this contact-arm, determines whether or not the arm’s owner should replace it (at the point-of-contact) with his other arm.
-Thus, a contact-arm can be described either as “stable", if all points-of-contact on it are on this arm’s anatomical side of its owner’s centre-line, or else as “unstable”, if they all are not.
+Thus, a contact-arm can be termed “stable", if all points-of-contact on it are on this arm’s anatomical side of its owner’s centre-line, or else “unstable”, if they all are not.

 The positional relationship between (a) a contact-arm’s owner’s centre-line and (b) each point-of-contact that is on this contact-arm, determines whether or not the arm’s owner should replace it (at the point-of-contact) with his other arm.
-Thus, a contact-arm can be described either as “stable", if all points-of-contact on it are on this arm’s anatomical side of its owner’s centre-line, or else as “unstable”, if they all are not.
+Thus, a contact-arm can be termed “stable", if all points-of-contact on it are on this arm’s anatomical side of its owner’s centre-line, or else “unstable”, if they all are not.

 [For example, a left contact-arm whose only point-of-contact is to the right of its owner's centre-line (i.e., to its owner's right) is “unstable” (until its owner substitutes his right arm for it).]